filipchristiansen/adnex/README.md

 - [H] **ascites** (1 for yes, 0 for no)
 - [I] **type of centre** (1 for oncology centre, 0 for other)

-The ADNEX model is available in two versions, with and without CA-125.
-If CA-125 is available and greater than 0 U/ml, the model uses the version with CA-125.
+The model is available in two versions, with and without CA-125.
+If CA-125 is available and not 'NaN', the model uses the version with CA-125.
 Otherwise, it uses the version without CA-125.

+The model provides the predicted probabilities of the different types of neoplasias (Benign, Borderline, Stage I, Stage II-IV, Metastatic) and the predicted risk of malignancy (Borderline + Stage I + Stage II-IV + Metastatic).

 ## Installation